The Problem of College Alcohol Abuse

 Binge drinking on campuses increases daily.
 Binge drinking is different than heavy drinking.
 Binge drinking is marked by:

-- 4 or more drinks per sitting for women
+- 4 or more drinks in under 2 hours for women

-- 5 or more drinks per sitting for men
+- 5 or more drinks in under 2 hours for men

 Half of college students engage in binge drinking.
 Reasons a student may binge drink may include: